ADVISORI Logo

 What does the CRA conformity assessment involve and how does the CE marking process work?

-The CRA conformity assessment is the formal demonstration that a product with digital elements meets all requirements of the Cyber Resilience Act.
-It is a prerequisite for the CE marking and therefore for market access in the EU internal market.
+The CRA conformity assessment is the formal proof that a product with digital elements meets all requirements of the Cyber Resilience Act.
+It is a prerequisite for the CE marking and thus for market access in the EU internal market.
 The process depends on the classification of the product.
 For standard products (the large majority), the manufacturer can carry out an internal assessment (Module A).
-In this case, the manufacturer documents compliance with all essential requirements and issues an EU declaration of conformity.
+In doing so, the manufacturer documents compliance with all essential requirements and issues an EU declaration of conformity.
 For important products of Class I (e.g., password managers, network interfaces, operating systems), a self-assessment is also possible, provided that harmonized standards or a European cybersecurity certificate are applied.
 Otherwise, assessment by a notified body is required.
 For important products of Class II (e.g., firewalls, hypervisors, CPUs) and critical products, involvement of a notified body is generally required.
 The technical documentation, which must be prepared for all variants, includes: a general product description, a description of design and development, a risk assessment of cybersecurity risks, information on applied harmonized standards, test results, the SBOM, and a description of the vulnerability management process.
 The EU declaration of conformity contains the identification of the product and the manufacturer, the declaration of conformity with the essential requirements, and the indication of the standards applied.
-Following a successful assessment, the CE marking is affixed to the product.
-Advisori accompanies the entire process: from the initial product classification through the preparation of technical documentation to the final declaration of conformity.
-Where required, we coordinate collaboration with notified bodies and prepare you optimally for their audit.
+After a successful assessment, the CE marking is affixed to the product.
+Advisori accompanies the entire process: from initial product classification through the preparation of technical documentation to the final declaration of conformity.
+Where required, we coordinate cooperation with notified bodies and prepare you optimally for their audit.

 Why should we choose Advisori as our CRA consultant rather than a large consulting firm?